-The Goshen College bookstore is operated by Akademos.
-Course materials for all courses can be purchased online via the bookstore link on the college website.
+The Goshen College bookstore is all virtual and operated by Akademos.
+Course materials for all courses can be purchased online at goshen.edu/bookstore.
 College branded merchandise is also available on the website.
-Many course materials are available as used, rental, or as e-books.
-At the end of each term, the bookstore also offers convenient buyback services at market rates.
+Many course materials are available as used, rental, or as ebooks.
+At the end of each term, students may sell their books back through the Akademos Marketplace at market rates.